grammyjs/website/site/docs/hosting/vps.md

 ### systemd

-systemd is a powerful service manager which is pre-installed on many Linux distributions, mainly Debian-based ones.
+systemd is a powerful service manager which is pre-installed on many Linux distributions, mainly Debian-based ones such as Ubuntu.

 #### Getting the Start Command